TheresaLui/SelfHelpContent_v2/articles/microsoft.compute.cantrdp.noboot/osstartup-windows-could-not-complete-installation.md

 # VM Boot Error: Windows could not complete installation

 <!--issueDescription-->
-We have investigated and determined that your virtual machine (VM) <!--$vmname-->[vmname]<!--/$vmname--> is in an inaccessible state because Windows failed to boot with error code **Windows could not complete the installation**.
-If you encounter this error message, it means that Azure attempted a first boot of a generalized image but had trouble to completing the *sysprep* process.
+We have investigated and determined that your virtual machine (VM) <!--$vmname-->[vmname]<!--/$vmname--> is in an inaccessible state because Windows failed to boot with error code 'Windows could not complete the installation'.
+If you encounter this error message, it means that Azure attempted a first boot of a generalized image but had trouble to completing the sysprep process.
 In other words, the image is in an undeployable state and cannot be recovered.
 <!--/issueDescription-->

 Use the [Boot Diagnostics Screenshot](data-blade:Microsoft_Azure_Compute.SerialConsoleLogBladeViewModel.resourceId.$resourceId;data-blade-uri:{$domain}/#@microsoft.onmicrosoft.com/resource/{$resourceIdDecoded}/bootDiagnostics) to see the current state of your VM.
 For this issue, the screenshot would reflect the error code **Windows could not complete the installation.
 To install Windows on this computer, restart the installation**.
 This may also help you diagnose future issues and determine if a boot error is the cause.<br>